 “It’s that our people have been defined not by a culture, but by an anti-culture.
 In a cruel irony, “whiteness” has become a social construct, identified as export of junk food, junk culture, and junk values.
 Moreover, such “whiteness” should be hated.
 Cut off from ourselves and our past, we reasonably seek to identify with a real culture and a real people somewhere else.”

-Who among us, if presented with the chance to live a life of real values, in an idyllic place of culture, history, and peace of mind (and mindfulness) would not trip over our own feet in a rush and leap towards that opportunity?
+If presented with the chance to live a life of real values, in an idyllic place of culture, history, and peace of mind, who wouldn’t trip over their own feet in a rush towards that?

-Whether or not such a place and community really exists today I’m doubtful, but maybe one could be created – if not in our nations or cities, then in our own home, within our families.
+Whether such a place and community really exists today I’m doubtful, but maybe one could be created – if not in our nations or cities, then in our own home – our families.
 Sadly we live in a world where the values of marriage and family are deteriorating rapidly.
 But surely, if we can nurture the best of values within the walls of our own homes, with those we love most, then there is the beginning of change…

 Gregory Hood, http://www.counter-currents.com/2012/05/the-last-samurai/